HunkRowgan/myFlix-client/readme.md

 MongoDB
 Node.js
 Express
 Curious to explore the outcome?
-Click on the logo to see it in action!
+Go to https://myflix-rowgan.netlify.app/ to check it out.